Customer Reviews

 Other: Cambridge Audio CXN Streamer

 The following review of the cable Dedalus Power is the result of the "Ricable Review" initiative.
-Ricable Review is the programme devised by Ricable, created to collect feedback from audiophilesin order to bring about a continuous improvement of the products in the catalogue.
-Last but not least, those who take part in the programme receive a certificate at home, with the aim of certifying that the customer has become a full member of the ' Ricablefamily'.
+Ricable Review is the program designed by Ricable, created to collect feedback from audiophiles, in order to lead to continuous improvement of the products in the catalog.
+Last but not least, those who join the program receive a certificate at home, with the purpose of certifying how the customer has become to all intents and purposes part of the " Ricable" family.

-The following Feedback was created on the basis of a predefined questionnaire to which the user returned his or her impressions, in a manner completely free.
-We thank Raffaele for his time.
+The following Feedback was created on the basis of a predefined questionnaire to which the user returned their impressions, in a completely free.
+We thank Raphael for his time.

 What made you choose Ricable?

-I've known you for a long time now, I have the whole system wired with your cables both INTERCONNECT and power cables but with the latest test I've done you never cease to amaze me, honestly sometimes I struggle to understand where the witchcraft is that allows the quality of your cables to be so evident.
-Anyway I got to know you through the internet.
-I would like to use your cables to connect power amps to speakers, but being very long and passing inside a bookcase would be very difficult and I imagine expensive to do.
+I have known you for a long time now, I have my whole system wired with your cables both INTERCONNECT and power cables but with the last test I did you never cease to amaze me, honestly sometimes I struggle to understand where the witchcraft is that allows the quality of your cables to be heard so clearly.
+Anyway, I got to know you through the Internet.
+I would like to use your cables connecting power amps and speakers, but being very long and passing inside a bookcase would be very difficult and I imagine expensive to do.

 Review Raphael Dedalus Power